qlik-oss/core-grpc-mongodb-connector/README.md

 # Example MongoDB GRPC Connector

 The Example MongoDB GRPC Connector shows how to load data into QIX Engine from MongoDB using a dockerized connector built in Javascript.
-It streams the data using nodejs streams though the following components before sending it onto QIX Engine.
+It streams the data using NodeJS streams though the following components before sending it onto QIX Engine.
 * mongo-client - reads the data from the database into reasonably sized json data chunks.
-* mongo-to-grpc-transformer - takes the json data chunks and translates them into grpc data chunks.
-The data is then sent straight into the grpc output stream.
+* mongo-to-grpc-transformer - takes the json data chunks and translates them into GRPC data chunks.
+The data is then sent straight into the GRPC output stream.

 ## Example